 *Stock Advisor returns as of June 4, 2018

+Daniel Miller has no position in any of the stocks mentioned.
 Rich Duprey has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends BofI Holding.
+Steve Symington owns shares of iRobot.
+The Motley Fool owns shares of and recommends iRobot.
+The Motley Fool owns shares of Spirit Airlines.
 The Motley Fool has a disclosure policy .